Blog

 Step 5: Establish suitable KPIs and devise a strategy for tracking them

 Your plan can begin once you've defined your EVP and specified your target candidate personas.
-The first step is to revisit your original goal and develop KPIs/objectives that reflect them.
+The first step is to revisit your original goal and develop KPIs/objectives that reflect it.

 It's important to make sure your KPIs are relevant when setting them.
 When traffic is increasing, vanity metrics like page views can be exciting to follow, but they don't provide key information about how applicants are interacting with your brand.